Frances Houghton: 2000–2009

 Houghton won the GB Rowing Senior Trials (2000–04).

 Houghton and Sarah Winckless finished ninth in the double sculls at the 2000 Summer Olympics in Sydney, Australia.
 At the 2001 World Rowing Championships in Lucerne she finished seventh in the double sculls with Debbie Flood.

-Whilst living and working in Seville as part of her degree course, she competed in the 2002 World Rowing Championships, finishing fourth in the double sculls with Debbie Flood.
+Whilst living and working in Seville as part of her degree course, she competed in the 2002 World Rowing Championships, finishing fourth in the double sculls with Flood.

-Houghton finished fourth in the quadruple scull at the 2003 World Rowing Championships at Idroscalo, Milan, Italy, partnered by Sarah Winckless, Alison Mowbray and Elise Laverick.
+Houghton finished fourth in the quadruple scull at the 2003 World Rowing Championships at Idroscalo, Milan, Italy, partnered with Winckless, Alison Mowbray, and Elise Laverick.

-Houghton won gold medals in the 2004 World Rowing Cups at both Lake Malta Poznań, Poland and Rotsee Lucerne, Switzerland, partnered by Alison Mowbray, Debbie Flood and Rebecca Romero – the first British women's quad to beat the Germans in this event.
+Houghton won gold medals in the 2004 World Rowing Cups at both Lake Malta Poznań, Poland and Rotsee Lucerne, Switzerland, partnered with Alison Mowbray, Flood and Rebecca Romero – the first British women's quad to beat the Germans in this event.
 At the Athens Olympic games she won a silver medal in the quadruple sculls, beaten by the German boat.
-She was teamed with Alison Mowbray, Debbie Flood and Rebecca Romero.
+She was teamed with Alison Mowbray, Flood, and Romero.

 In 2005, Houghton moved to the 3 seat of the GB women's quadruple scull, where she won the first of her four world championships.
-She was partnered by Rebecca Romero, Sarah Winckless and Katherine Grainger.
+She was partnered with Romero, Winckless, and Katherine Grainger.
 They won gold medals at the World Rowing Cups at both Eton Dorney and Munich, plus a silver medal in Lucerne.
-At the World Rowing Championships in Japan in September they won gold.
+At the World Rowing Championships in Japan that September they won gold.

-In the 2006 World Rowing Cup series Houghton was teamed with Debbie Flood, Sarah Winckless and Katherine Grainger in the quadruple sculls.
+In the 2006 World Rowing Cup series, Houghton was teamed with Flood, Winckless, and Grainger in the quadruple sculls.
 They achieved a clean sweep of gold medals at Poznan, Munich and Lucerne.

-In 2006, Houghton won the second of her four world championships in the GB women's quadruple scull, partnered by Flood, Winckless and Grainger.
-Initially, they finished second to the Russian crew, at Eton Dorney, who were then retrospectively disqualified in 2007 for drug offences.
+Later that year, Houghton won the second of her four world championships in the GB women's quadruple scull, partnered with Flood, Winckless, and Grainger.
+Initially, they finished second to the Russian crew at Eton Dorney, who were then retrospectively disqualified in 2007 for drug offences.

-In the 2007 World Rowing Cup series the quadruple scull team of Houghton, Katherine Grainger, Debbie Flood, and Annabel Vernon won gold at Linz, silver at Amsterdam and gold at Lucerne, thus winning the overall quad title for the series, then became World Champion for the third time in the quad.

-At the 2007 World Rowing Championships in Munich Houghton won the third of her four world titles in the GB women's quadruple scull, partnered by Katherine Grainger, Debbie Flood, and Annabel Vernon.
+In the 2007 World Rowing Cup series the quadruple scull team of Houghton, Grainger, Flood, and Annabel Vernon won gold at Linz, silver at Amsterdam and gold at Lucerne, thus winning the overall quad title for the series, then became World Champion for the third time in the quad.
+At the 2007 World Rowing Championships in Munich, Houghton won the third of her four world titles in the GB women's quadruple scull, partnered with Grainger, Flood, and Vernon.

 In the 2008 World Rowing Cup series, the quadruple scull team of Houghton, Grainger, Flood, and Vernon won Gold in Munich and bronze in Lucerne.

-At the Beijing Summer Olympics Houghton, Grainger, Flood, and Vernon won silver after being overhauled by the Chinese crew in the last couple of hundred metres of the race.
+At the Beijing Summer Olympics, Houghton, Grainger, Flood, and Vernon won silver after being overhauled by the Chinese crew in the last couple of hundred meters of the race.